Aleksa-237dp/Tetris-pygame/README.md

 | Additional Notes |

 * Make sure you have the appropriate version of Python installed, as specified in `requirements.txt`
-* And have all the necessary libraries `pip install pygame` installed.
+* And have all the necessary libraries `pip install pygame` installed

-  (If you are using a different IDLE or editor, you may need to configure the environment so that it can find the virtual environment and installed libraries.)
+  (If you are using a different IDE or editor, you may need to configure the environment so that it can find the virtual environment and installed libraries)